Miautawn/rl-diplomacy-challenge/pages/intro.md

-# Welcome to your Jupyter Book
+# Introduction

-This is a small sample book to give you a feel for how book content is structured.
+This is a small book that will help you to get started with training your own reinforcement learning agents to play No Press Diplomacy!

 :::{note}
 Here is a note!